-The Medical Benefits Chart on the following pages lists the services Capital Health Plan Retiree Advantage covers and what you pay out of pocket for each service.
+The Medical Benefits Chart on the following pages lists the services Capital Health Plan State of Florida Retiree Advantage covers and what you pay out of pocket for each service.
 Part D prescription drug coverage is in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met: